SanjivPahari/PersonalFinanceLedger/README.md

 # PersonalFinanceLedger
 A simple tool made in PHP and Bootstrap with data stored in a JSON file.
 It allows users to track incoming and outgoing transactions.

-Screenshots of a finance system's user interface.
-These screenshots showcase various features of the finance system, such as adding and managing transactions, viewing pending transactions, and downloading backups of financial data.
+The system has various features such as adding and managing transactions, viewing pending settlements, and downloading backups of financial data.

 ## Features

 ### Homepage
-This screenshot displays the homepage of the finance system.
-It shows an overview of the user's financial status and provides links to various sections of the system.
+This is the homepage of the finance system.
+It shows all of the user's financial transactions.
+If users clicks on a specific transaction, it will open up that specific user's transactions.

 ![Homepage Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/1_homepage.png)

-### 2_user_transaction.png
+### User Transactions
-This screenshot shows a list of transactions made by a user.
-The user can view the date, description, and amount of each transaction.
+This features shows a list of transactions made for a specific user.
+One can view the date, remark, type and amount of each transaction.

 ![User Transaction Screenshot](/FINANCE%20SYSTEM%20SCREENSHOTS/2_user_transaction.png)